Efficient Quadratic Corrections for Frank-Wolfe Algorithms: Abstract

 \section{Abstract}

-We develop a Frank-Wolfe algorithm with corrective steps, generalizing previous algorithms including blended pairwise conditional gradients and fully-corrective Frank-Wolfe, and propose a highly efficient corrective algorithm in the case of convex quadratic objectives based on linear optimization or linear system solving, akin to Wolfe's minimum-norm point.
-Beyond optimization problems that are directly quadratic, we revisit two algorithms, split conditional gradient for the intersection of two sets accessible through linear oracles, and second-order conditional gradient sliding, which approximately solves Variable-Metric projection subproblems, proposing improvement of the algorithms and their guarantees that may be of interest beyond our work, and we leverage quadratic corrections to accelerate the quadratic subproblems they solve.
-We show significant computational acceleration of Frank-Wolfe-based algorithms equipped with the quadratic correction on the considered problem classes.
+We develop a Frank-Wolfe algorithm with corrective steps, generalizing previous algorithms including Blended Conditional Gradients, Blended Pairwise Conditional Gradients, and Fully-Corrective Frank-Wolfe.
+For this, we prove tight convergence guarantees together with an optimal face identification property.
+Furthermore, we propose two highly efficient corrective steps for convex quadratic objectives based on linear optimization or linear system solving, akin to Wolfe's Minimum-Norm Point algorithm, and prove finite-time convergence under suitable conditions.
+Beyond optimization problems that are directly quadratic, we revisit two algorithms, Split Conditional Gradient and Second-Order Conditional Gradient Sliding, which can leverage quadratic corrections to accelerate the solution of their quadratic subproblems.
+We show improved convergence rates for the first and prove broader applicability for the second.
+Finally, we demonstrate substantial computational speedups for Frank-Wolfe-based algorithms with quadratic corrections across the considered problem classes.